 There are many blogs, diet plans, videos, etc floating on the internet for Weight Loss.
 But, there is a certain group of people for whom these articles and videos are of no use.
-They are people who are struggling for Weight Gain.
+They are people who are struggling with Weight Gain.
 Extremely lean and underweight people may have low immunity, infertility, fragile bones, and malnutrition.
 Gaining Weight in Irritable Bowel Syndrome (IBS) is even more challenging.
 IBS patients especially with Diarrhea as common symptoms, have a hard time gaining weight as their body is unable to absorb the nutrients from the food.
-Be assured with the correct diet and lifestyle you can gain healthy weight in IBS.
+Be assured with the correct diet and lifestyle you can gain a healthy weight in IBS.

 How to gain weight in IBS?